SoftMatcha 2: A Fast and Soft Pattern Matcher for Trillion-Scale Corpora: Empirical Evaluation

 \subsection{Disk Usage and Index Construction}

-For the full corpus of FineWeb-Edu (1.4T tokens, 6.7TB), the index of our method is 21.6TB, \emph{including} raw text.
+For the full corpus of FineWeb-Edu (1.4T tokens, 6.7TB), the index of our \ourTool\ is 21.6TB, \emph{including} raw text.
 This is only 2.2 times greater than infini-gram's index size (9.9TB, \emph{excluding} raw text), even though infini-gram supports only exact search.
 For index construction, our method took 53.8 hours, which was faster than infini-gram (61.2 h), infini-gram mini (timeout), and SoftMatcha (timeout).
+Although index construction is time-consuming, it is required only once, and we believe that it would not be a major problem in practice.
+Details are shown in \cref{section:disk-usage-discussion}.